All Episodes

 The answer is obviously yes.

-That you have an interest in remedying uh the effects of racial discrimination that we identify using this tool.
+That you have an interest in remedying the effects of racial discrimination that we identify using this tool.

 Whether you go too far in your remedy is another issue, right?

-Your Honor, I think step zero in all of these cases, it was certainly step zero in the Robinson litigation, is the plaintiffs came in and said we want another majority black district.
+Your Honor, I think step zero in all of these cases, it was certainly step zero in the Robinson litigation, is the plaintiffs came in and said, we want another majority black district.

 I thought they came in and said we are not receiving equal electoral opportunity because our votes are being diluted.

-No, it's not because that the uh again, just trust me on this.
+Because that, again, just trust me on this.

-So that's that's the issue.
+So that's the issue.

-We have an organization that is ours, we control it, comes along with a report.
+We have an organization that is ours.

 The report is talking about a problem.

-You don't listen to people within a district, um, because they may not the majority may not uh think that this is as much of a problem as you think it is, or some of them may not even think that it's a problem, and we're gonna have you we are gonna gerrymander along racial lines in order to ensure that this problem is gonna become more mainstream than it than the people want it to be.
+You don't listen to people within a district because the majority may not think that this is as much of a problem as you think it is, or some of them may not even think that it's a problem.

-But also, trust me, but it's good for you.
+But it's good for you.

 But trust me, bro.